 What if I can't attend the proceedings on the day?

-If you are unable to attend a directions hearing, mediation or compulsory conference on the day you must let QCAT know as soon as possible.
-Please contact the QCAT registry at the location where your proceeding is being held as outlined in your notice.
+If you cannot attend a directions hearing, mediation or compulsory conference on the day you must let QCAT know as soon as possible.
+Please contact the QCAT registry at the location where your proceeding is being held as specified in your notice.

-If you are unable to attend a hearing the tribunal may continue with the hearing and make decisions in your absence.
-If there is a good reason why you cannot come to the hearing, you could ask the tribunal for permission for someone to come on your behalf, by completing and lodging an Application for leave to be represented .
+If you cannot attend a hearing the tribunal may continue with the hearing and make decisions in your absence.
+If there is a good reason why you cannot come to the hearing, you could ask the tribunal for permission for someone to come on your behalf, by completing and lodging an Application for leave to be represented online.

 Alternatively you may ask for the hearing to be moved to another date.
 Or you may apply to attend the hearing by remote conferencing by completing and lodging an Application for attendence at hearing, compulsory conference or mediation by remote conferencing .